Measurement of a spin-1 system: Acknowledgments

-\acknowledgments I am indebted to Luigi Amico for pointing out, several years ago, the simple property of a spin-1 which is at the base of the results presented herein.
-This work was performed as part of the Brazilian Instituto Nacional de Ci\^{e}ncia e Tecnologia para a Informa\c{c}\~{a}o Qu\^{a}ntica (INCT--IQ) and it was supported by the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) through process no. 245952/2012-8.
+I am indebted to Luigi Amico for pointing out, several years ago, the simple property of a spin-1 which is at the base of the results presented herein.
+This work was performed as part of the Brazilian Instituto Nacional de Ci\^{e}ncia e Tecnologia para a Informa\c{c}\~{a}o Qu\^{a}ntica (INCT--IQ) and it was supported by the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) through process no. 245952/2012-8 and by Fundação de Amparo à Pesquisa de Minas Gerais (FAPEMIG) thorugh process no. PRI-00149-15.